jjsullivan5196/tinkerbox/README.md

 Everything in the [Deadline Scripting Manual](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/index-scripting.html) applies within notebooks using this kernel.

+## Known issues
+- The kernel uses Deadline's python environment wholesale, in particular `sys.executable` ends up being `deadlinecommand.dll` since it's the program hosting the interpreter.
+This might potentially cause issues for libraries that depend on the interpreter being executable for things like `subprocess`.
+So far, only debugpy has needed a monkeypatch to work, this may change in the future.

 ## TODO

 - Add configuration for starting the kernel in different repositories